 Once a Break Notice has been served it cannot be unilaterally withdrawn, so be sure that you want to break the lease before serving it.
 Serving a notice as part of a rent negotiation is a risky business.

 As always, evidence is key, so make sure copies of everything are kept in case a dispute arises and facts have to be proven in court.

-The requirements to ensure that a Break Notice is valid are draconian.
-Break clauses in commercial leases remain a breeding ground for litigation.
+The requirements to ensure that a Break Notice is valid are draconian, so break clauses in commercial leases remain a breeding ground for litigation.
 Assuming a party is able to comply with the conditions of the Break Clause – they would be well advised to seek legal advice before drafting and serving the notice exercising their option to break.

-If you are looking for comprehensive legal advice in regards to drafting and serving a Break Notice, please get in touch with our specialist team who are ready to help.
+If you are looking for comprehensive legal advice regarding drafting and serving a Break Notice, please get in touch with our specialist team, who are ready to help.